Jocelin21/PDM/README.md

     5. Enter the name of the desired file to retrieve.
     6. Specify a new name for the file
     7. On the second VM, input the "POST" command within 5 seconds after completing step 4 to complete the file transfer.
 Note that if the command is not entered within the allotted time, the process will time out.

-    - If VM have one IP address:
+    b.
+If VM have one IP address:
     1. Establish a connection between both VMs.
     2. Run the get.py program on the first VM and get2.py on the second VM.
     3. Enter the IP address and port number on both VMs.